 For nearly two centuries, powdered wigs—called perukes—were all the rage.
 The chic hairpiece would have never become popular, however, if it hadn’t been for a venereal disease, a pair of self-conscious kings, and poor hair hygiene.

 The peruke’s story begins like many others—with syphilis.
 By 1580, the STD had become the worst epidemic to strike Europe since the Black Death.
-According to William Clowes, an “infinite multitude” of syphilis patients clogged London’s hospitals, and more filtered in each day.
-Without antibiotics, victims faced the full brunt of the disease: open sores, nasty rashes, blindness, dementia, and patchy hair loss.
+According to surgeon William Clowes, an “infinite multitude” of syphilis patients clogged London’s hospitals, and more filtered in each day.
+Without antibiotics, victims faced the full brunt of the disease: open sores, nasty rashes, blindness, dementia, and hair loss.
 Baldness swept the land.

 At the time, hair loss was a one-way ticket to public embarrassment.
 Long hair was a trendy status symbol, and a bald dome could stain any reputation.
 When Samuel Pepys’s brother acquired syphilis, the diarist wrote, “If [my brother] lives, he will not be able to show his head—which will be a very great shame to me.”
 Hair was that big of a deal.